How to Secure Your Website

 And 43% of those cyberattacks target small businesses.
 That too is a lot.

-And secondly, for Google. …or whatever other search engine you use.
-Google wants its users to have the safest web experience possible, that’s why they heavily favour sites with a good level of security.
-A secure site will achieve a higher page ranking versus an insecure site.
+And secondly, for Google. …or any other search engine you use.
+Search engines want their users to have the safest web experience possible.
+That’s why they favour sites with a good level of security.
+A secure site will achieve a higher page ranking than an insecure site.

 Don’t use an easy to guess username and password combination.
 It’s the equivalent of going out and leaving your front door open.
 Common sense.
 Use a long password with a mix of letters, numbers and symbols.
-If you’re worried you may forget them there are several great password vaults out there which can store them for you.
+If you’re worried you may forget them there are several great password vaults out there which can store them for you, such as LastPass.

 Install An SSL Certificate

 OK, first thing’s first.
 SSL stands for Secure Sockets Layer.
 Now you know what it is, let’s explain what it does.

 Installing an SSL certificate encrypts certain data that gets passed between your site and it’s users.
 It’s also high on Google’s list of agreeable things – so it’s super important for SEO purposes.

 Not sure if your site already has one active?
-Go to your site online and have a look to the left hand side of the URL address bar.
+Go to your site online and have a look to the left-hand side of the URL address bar.
 If you see a padlock then you’re all good.
 If you don’t have an SSL it will state ‘not secure’ and some users browsers and internet providers will block access to your site.

 Not having an active SSL certificate can also mean that users are blocked from accessing you site.